quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part07_Convolutional_L.md

 ??x
 A filter detects a specific feature by sliding over the image and performing element-wise multiplication with the corresponding elements, followed by summation.
 The output is more positive when the portion of the image closely matches the filter and more negative when it's the inverse of the filter.

-For instance, if we have an input image \(I\) and a horizontal edge detection filter \(K\), the convolution process will produce a new array where positive values indicate parts of the image that strongly resonate with the filter (i.e., contain edges in the direction specified by the filter).
+For instance, if we have an input image $I $ and a horizontal edge detection filter$K$, the convolution process will produce a new array where positive values indicate parts of the image that strongly resonate with the filter (i.e., contain edges in the direction specified by the filter).

 Example:
 ```python